$ oc get managedclusters local-cluster

 and registers as an agent in the same namespace as the InfraEnv

 resource.
-When each agent is created, you can optionally set its installation_disk_id
+After the creation of each agent, you can optionally set its installation_disk_id

 and hostname

 parameters in the specifications.
-When you are done, approve it to indicate that the agent is ready for use.
+You can then approve the agent to indicate the agent as ready for use.

 Obtain a list of agents by running the following command: